SharePoint/sp-dev-docs/docs/spfx/viva/get-started/migrate-to-spfx-1-18.md

     });
   }
 ```

-1. Remove `cardButtons` and `data` properties from your card view class.
+1. Remove the `cardButtons` and `data` properties from your card view class.

 ## Examples
-Below are the examples of `cardViewParameters` getters for the default scaffolded Basic, Primary Text and Image Card Views.
+Below are the examples of `cardViewParameters` getters for the default scaffolded Basic, Primary Text, and Image Card Views.

 ### Basic Card View
 `cardButtons` and `data` properties for the scaffolded Basic Card View look like this:

 ```ts
   public get cardButtons(): [ICardButton] | [ICardButton, ICardButton] | undefined {
     return [